aliameer/microfrontend-patterns/README.md

 - The microfrontends communicate with each other using [CustomEvents](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent).

-#### 8. Client-Side Composition using Iframes
+#### 8. Client-Side Composition using Iframes (partial implementation only)
+- Unfortunately, the current use-case cannot be fully implemented using the iframes pattern.
+- The use-case requires certain microfrontends (user, carts) to show UI elements such as dropdowns and modals.
+If the microfrontends are implemented as iframes, they are unable to show these elements outside of the space designated to their iframes.
+For example, the `user` microfrontend is designated a small (49px by 30px) slot in the navigation bar of the page.
+As the icon representing the `user` microfrontend is clicked, it must show a dropdown with certain options such as "login", "register" and clicking on these options needs to show modals that overlay everything.
-- Implemented using the browser native iframes and the [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API for communication.
+- *Partially* implemented using the browser native iframes and the [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API for communication.